 - Experiment with different temperatures and draw speeds and within a few trials you will find the one that fits you best.

-How do I know when the blend are spent?
+How do I know when the blends are spent?

 is one of the most frequent questions that goes along with vaporizing.